Contact Details Baviaans Camino

 4 Days Baviaans Camino Slackpacking Trail

-At 26km this is the longest day of the hike, the last few kilometres into a kloof to get to Modderhuisie at Entkraal, where accommodation are in tents.
-As this venue is extremely remote, we all will help with making fire and food.
-The starry skies will be the movie for the night.
+Another two sets of uphills bring you to the last few kilometres into a kloof to get to Entkraal, where accommodation is in an outpost.
+If you prefer, you can book a tent (which you will have to pitch yourself).
+This venue is extremely remote, and the starry skies will be the movie for the night.

 No single supplements are available.